Naba1505/twizz-automation/README.md

     - Images only: prefix `imagealbum_`
     - Mixed media: prefix `mixalbum_`
 - Upload strategy:
-  - Prefer sequential per-file uploads via the PLUS button with tab switching to the appropriate media tab.
+  - Uses Playwright's `input[type="file"].setInputFiles(...)` for all media uploads (videos, images, audio, recordings) to avoid native OS file chooser dialogs.
-  - If PLUS is not a native input (e.g., Ant Upload wrapper), fallback to `input[type=file]` and set files (batch or sequential by `multiple`).
+  - Prefer sequential per-file uploads via the PLUS button with tab switching to the appropriate media tab; when PLUS is a wrapper (e.g., Ant Upload), the code locates the underlying `input[type='file']` instead of clicking the button that would open a native dialog.
 - Timing constants used (see `pages/CreatorSettingsPage.java`):
   - `SHORT_PAUSE_MS = 300`
   - `SEQUENTIAL_PAUSE_MS = 500`